This post may contain affiliate links. Please see my disclosure policy for more details.

 To help plan your Great Ocean Road itinerary better than we did, here is the perfect itinerary for a Great Ocean Road self-drive.

-How to Plan Your Great Ocean Road Itinerary: Things to Know
+How to Plan Your Great Ocean Road Itinerary: FAQs

 The Great Ocean Road is 243km long, but you’ll want to schedule in plenty of drive stops to get out and explore the scenery.